addiment/yuri/README.md

     so ideally we can initialize arrays in a granular way
   - `loop`: a loop with an expression as the tail, initialize an array with the iteration count.
-    - This also works as a for/while loop; array of unit becomes unit
   - `filter`

 ```yuri